thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/config/deploying-edge-alongside-iot-gateway.md

 ```
 {: .copy-code}

-Create the docker compose file for your **ThingsBoard IoT Gateway** within this directory:
+Create the docker-compose file for your **ThingsBoard IoT Gateway** within this directory:

 ```bash
 nano docker-compose.yml
 ```
 {: .copy-code}

-Copy the content of the previously downloaded **docker-compose.yml** file, and paste it into the new one via the terminal:
+Copy the content of the previously downloaded **docker-compose.yml** file and paste it into the new one via the terminal:

 {% include images-gallery.html imageCollection="copyPasteYml" %}